chrisn267/IMP_AIML_Module25/data_sheet.md

 ## Preprocessing/cleaning/labelling

 The original images from NIST were size normalized to fit a 20x20 pixel box while preserving their aspect ratio.
-The resulting images contain grey levels (i.e., pixels don't simply have a value of black and white, but a level of greyness from 0 to 255) as a result of the anti-aliasing technique used by the normalization algorithm.
+The resulting images contain grey levels (i.e., pixels don't simply have a value of black and white, but a level of grayness from 0 to 255) as a result of the anti-aliasing technique used by the normalization algorithm.
 The images were then centered in a 28x28 image by computing the center of mass of the pixels, and translating the image so as to position this point at the center of the 28x28 field.

 ## Uses

-The dataset is for use in deveopling machine learning image classification algorithms.
+The dataset is for use in developing machine learning image classification algorithms.

 ## Distribution

-The dataset is widely distrobuted.
+The dataset is widely distributed on Machine Learning websites.

 ## Maintenance